 For women’s clothing and accessories, Cheeks at the Beach is diagonally across from Leith Hall.
 They also have an outlet store on Park Boulevard in West Cape May.
 They specialize in linen (or flax) as they call it) For fashionable accessories, as well as some antique jewelry, there is a new store in the Pink House called PINK.
 There is a new place called Westside Garage on Perry Street in West Cape May which hosts an artist’s coop, several antiques dealers, and some gift sellers.
 It is well worth checking out.

 For food shopping to supply that picnic lunch at the beach, try the little deli behind Freda’s Cafe (on Ocean Street), just a block up from Leith Hall) They have pates and salads and other exotic foods.
-The bagels at Avalon Bagels (on Gurney Street) one block East of Leith Hall) has respectable bagels and I’m a diehard bagel critic from New York.
+The bagels at Avalon Bagels (on Gurney Street one block East of Leith Hall) has respectable bagels and I’m a diehard bagel critic from New York.
 Another fun food-shopping experience is the West Cape May Farmers Market.
 It is held every Tuesday in Summer and Fall and features local farmers, craftspeople, and local seafood as well as pulled-pork barbeque in the North Carolina style.
 It is located in the feild behind West Cape May Boro Hall on Broadway – a short bike ride or medium walk from Leith Hall.
-A great place to get very high quality cheeses and cold cuts, as well as giant disk-shaped sandwiches is Cape May Cheese, on Park Boulevard in West Cape May.
+A great place to get very high quality cheeses and cold cuts, as well as giant disk-shaped sandwiches is Seaside Cheese, on Park Boulevard in West Cape May.
+Right next door to Seaside Cheese is the Cape May Market, which is a natural and health food market which makes salads, wraps and smoothies.

 There are many more wonderful shops on Cape May, but were going to leave you the fun of discovering these on your own.